signalstickers/signalstickers/README.md

 ## About
 A nice and handy gallery to browse and download sticker packs for Signal.
-This site is served on [signalstickers.com](https://signalstickers.com), directly from this Github repository.
+This site is served on [signalstickers.com](https://signalstickers.com), directly from this GitHub repository.

 ## Adding a sticker pack to this site
 Use the tool [Contribute](https://signalstickers.com/contribute) at the top of